Rights of people with mental illness

 Mental health challenges can be viewed as psychosocial disabilities.
 In 2006, the UN adopted the Convention on the Rights of Persons with Disability (CRPD), which aims to promote, protect and ensure the full and equal enjoyment of all human rights by all persons with disability.

 Uganda was one of the first countries to ratify the UN CRPD.
 Nevertheless, people with mental health challenges in Uganda face discrimination and violations of their rights including (but not limited to) their right to health, their right to liberty, their right to own property, their right to education, work, and family life.

 The Mental Health Act in Uganda

 The Mental Health Bill was passed by Parliament in 2018, resulting in the new Mental Health Act.
 This replaced the Mental Treatment Act of 1964 which was outdated and failed to protect the rights of people with mental illness.

 The new Mental Health Act can be seen as a step forward for the rights of people with mental health challenges in Uganda.
 It also emphasizes the importance of care in the community.

 The Mental Health Act allows health professionals to admit people with mental health challenges to hospital, against their will, if it is “the only means to by which that person may be provided with care, treatment and rehabilitation that would benefit him or her”.

-However, there are others who believe involuntary treatment in mental illness is wrong (and contravenes the UN CRPD).
+However, there are others who believe the involuntary treatment for mental illness is wrong (and contravenes the UN CRPD).
 It may be difficult to come to an agreement on this issue.

-At Twogere, we are interested in the fulfilment of rights of people with mental illness.
+At Twogere, we are interested in the fulfillment of the rights of people with mental illness.